PhD Feedback Anxiety: How to send drafts to your supervisor without spiraling

 For qualitative researchers especially, the work can feel intensely personal.
 Perhaps you are writing about participants’ lived experiences.
 Perhaps your analysis draws on parts of yourself that don’t feel entirely separate from the project.
 Perhaps the writing reflects months or years of intellectual struggle, and so criticism of the draft feels uncomfortably close to criticism of you.

 However, critique in supervision is not meant to function as judgement of the person.
-It is, at its best, an attempt to strengthen clarity, coherence, rigour, and argument.
+It is feedback on the work.

 That distinction may not remove the emotional discomfort entirely - but it does help you place the discomfort in context.